Helping the Homelessness...

 Now.
 For those bleeding hearts who really do care.
 These people will do more research, about the people, the area, the actual needs v. the desires, etc.; then, they deliver accordingly, within their budget.
 This group, is by far, the minority.

 Oh, by the way?
 This does not require building new hotels.
-Large used ones are being bought and sold all the time and still have lots of life to them, —and without needing massive rebuilding.
+Large used ones are being bought and sold all the time and still have lots of life to them, —without needing massive rebuilding.

-MANY organizations (large and small), as well as many individuals with their labor, product, and cash resources to "help the homeless, can pool their resources to prevent duplicated and often wasted efforts.
+Organizations (large and small), as well as many individuals with their labor, product, and cash resources to "help the homeless", can pool their resources to prevent duplicated and often wasted efforts.

 According to HUD, a US Government office; HUD alone claims to spend about 2.8 billion dollars annually for homelessness.